 - Communication with the clinic upon treatment completion.

-The Booking Health company will provide you with top-class services.
-We will book airline tickets, a hotel room for you, meet you at the German airport and take to the clinic by car.
-After completing the stem cell treatment program for autism, we will arrange a return transfer.
+Booking Health will provide you with the highest quality services.
+We will book airline tickets for you, a hotel room, meet you at the airport in Germany and take you to the clinic by car.
+After the completion of the autism stem cell treatment program, we will arrange a return transfer.